wkwiatek/blog/_posts/making-use-of-rxjs-angular-2.markdown

 RxJS is all about streams, operators to modify them, and observables.

 ## Functional Reactive Programming
-FRP have recently became a buzzword.
-To give you a deeper understanding on that topic there is awesome post from Andre Stalz - [The introduction to Reactive Programming you've been missing](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754).
+FRP has recently become a buzzword.
+To give you a deeper understanding on that topic, there is an awesome post from Andre Stalz -- [The introduction to Reactive Programming you've been missing](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754).
 What you should know from this comprehensive post?
-Reactive programming is actually programming with asynchronous data streams.
-Like RxJS streams.
-But where comes the word *functional*?
+Reactive programming is actually programming with asynchronous data streams, such as RxJS streams.
+But where does the word *functional* come into play?
 Functional is about how we can modify these streams and create another.
 A stream can be used as an input to another stream.
 We have a bunch of operators in RxJS to do things like this.
 So, can we do some of FRP with RxJS?
 The short answer is: yes!
 And we'll do so with Angular 2.

 ## RxJS in Angular 2
 When we want to start playing with RxJS in Angular, all we need to do is add operators we want to use.
-The RxJS itself is Angular dependency so it's just ready to use.
+The RxJS itself is Angular dependency so it's ready to use.

 ### Passing observables to the view
 We are about to start with some observables created ad hoc.
 Let's create an observable from the JavaScript array: